 In 2009, H.M.
 King Carl XVI Gustaf and H.M.
 Queen Silvia initiated the Global Child Forum as part of their long-standing commitment to children’s issues.
 Since then, the Royal Family has maintained a strong and active role in Global Child Forum, participating in both the regional and global forums.

-Our most recent Global Child Forum was held at the Stockholm Royal Palace on 11 April 2018 — this was our 10th forum.
-The forum at the Royal Palace built on the work we started in regionally to raise awareness and generate action in terms of local and regional cross-sector partnerships to drive change.
+In October 2020 Global Child Forum will host our 11th Forum at the Stockholm Royal Palace.
+Our last forum in Stockholm was held in 2018 — built to raise awareness and generate action in terms of local and regional cross-sector partnerships to drive change.
 Our first forum outside of Sweden focused on the Middle East and Northern Africa (MENA) in 2014, and in 2015, we held a Forum on Southern Africa.
 In early in 2016, we held a Forum on Southeast Asia and, in April 2017, we convened the Global Child Forum on South America in São Paulo, Brazil.

 We will continue to build on the work of the Forums through additional outreach activities and events.
-Please check our website for continuous updates.
+Please follow our website for continuous updates.

 By identifying and discussing both the regional challenges and best practices of selected companies, Global Child Forum hopes that our Forums will uncover strategies for facilitating the successful implementation of the UN Convention on the Rights of the Child and the Children’s Rights and Business Principles.